wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 - **Primitive instance methods.** It's actually almost trivial to implement these in our case.
 More on that below.
 - **Designated initializers.** Right, so creating our custom `initWithArray:mapper:` initializer won't be enough, since because of subclassing `NSArray` it would be possible to invoke all other initializers of this class on our `CCMappedArray`.
 So all of the `[CCMappedArray array]`, `[CCMappedArray arrayWithArray: other]` etc should also work.
 - **`NSCopying`** is simple and easily doable.
 - **`NSMutableCopying`** is a bit trickier if we want to keep the dynamic mapping.
-For simplicity I suggest we just return a plain old `NSMutableArray` and lose the mapper block in process (we'll have to apply the mapper to all elements while copying of course).
+For simplicity I suggest we just return a plain old `NSMutableArray` and lose the mapper block in the process (we'll have to apply the mapper to all elements while copying of course).
 - **`NSCoding`** will also lose the mapper block since there is no way to encode/decode it.

 Implementation